 How I Understand the Fight for Racial Justice as a White, Vegan Woman Part 2: Understanding Racism I am not an authority on race and racism; I am a white woman from Toronto.
 There are a multitude of other voices with more value than mine on the subject.
 I don’t write this to take space […]

 PART 1: Opening Up I have been having serious writer’s block.
 This is not the same kind of writer’s block I’ve previously experienced.
 This is intentional blocking.
 I know that if I open up my mind to explore a topic, I will open up my heart to the pain I’ve been struggling against.
 So I […]

 It has also been an unusual time of contrast.
 Vegans everywhere are celebrating the environmental benefits effected by lockdown orders around the world.
 Oil companies are filing for bankruptcy.
 Every day we are reminded of the capacity for human kindness as millions of healthcare and frontline workers put their health at risk…

-I’m a bit of a donut fiend.
+Jump To Recipe I’m a bit of a donut fiend.
 Maybe it’s because Canadian culture is so closely tied to Tim Hortons donuts and coffee.
 Maybe it’s because my parents celebrated all their children’s tee-ball, softball, and baseball wins with a box of donuts.
-Maybe it’s because no road trip was complete without a couple donuts… It may […]
+Maybe it’s because no road trip was complete without a couple […]